WebberZone/contextual-related-posts/readme.txt

 * Features:
     * Related posts block allows you to set a custom header above the related posts.
 Leave blank to get the one from the main settings page.
+    * New option "Related Meta Keys" under the List Tuning tab.
+You can enter a comma-separted list of meta keys.
+Posts that match the same value of the meta key are displayed before the other related posts.

 * Enhancements/modifications:
     * If the number of "Manual related posts" is greater than the number of related posts, then the database query is bypassed drastically improving perfomance